Mohamedemad4/RCJT/README.md

 * Servo angles are 180 and 130
 * IR Color Resistance 2.1K
 * MLX takes 0x07 to get obj temp. and 0x06 to get ambient temp
+* the MPU6050 on the 10DOF must be activated with I2C Bypass=True so we can accsess the HMC at 0x1E